Walcom Group Ltd - Company update and further re director loan

 Company update and further re director loan

-Further to the announcement on 27 March 2020, the Board of Walcom provides an update on the Company's working capital position.
-Regrettably, Mr Francis Chi, Chief Executive of the Company, has been unable to provide the proposed loan of HK$1,230,000 (the "Director Loan") to Walcom Bio-Chemicals Industrial Limited, Walcom's wholly owned subsidiary, as intended.
+Further to the announcement on 3 April 2020, the Board of Walcom provides an update on the Company's working capital position.
+Regrettably, Mr Francis Chi, Chief Executive of the Company, has still been unable to provide the proposed loan of HK$1,230,000 (the "Director Loan") to Walcom Bio-Chemicals Industrial Limited, Walcom's wholly owned subsidiary, as intended.
 Mr Chi has reiterated his intention to provide the Director Loan.

-The Company continues to receive and process customer orders.
-In addition, the management have sought to defer expenses, where possible, without affecting the normal operations of the Company.

-The Company made a partial repayment of a bank loan at the end of March 2020.
-However, the Company is required to make two further bank loan repayments totalling RMB450k by the end of April 2020.
-The Company currently has insufficient funds to make these repayments.

 Further announcements will be made in due course.